MananUpadhyay/POS-NER-Tagger/README.md

 Precision, Recall, F-Score - Pending

-Part 4 : POS/NER using Naive - Bayes Classifier
+Part 4 : POS/NER using Naive - Baye's Classifier
 ------------------------------------------------------------------

 The accuracy is almost similar to using a perceptron based classifier but lesser than the perceptron learning algorithm.

-Overall Accuracy = 93.54 % (POS)
+Overall Accuracy = 91.94 % (POS)
-Overall Accuracy = 91.94 % (NER)
+Overall Accuracy = 89.95 % (NER)